michael-iglesias/subtractly/README.md

 ## What is this magic?
 How does it work?

+This super simple library exports a curried function that allows you to subtract numbers, strings, and diff objects & arrays.

 * Subtracting two objects
 ```
 let obj1 = {foo: 'bar', baz: 'blob'},